serkansokmen/lucid-sonic-dreams/README.md

 It can also use pre-trained models lifted from [Justin Pinkney's consolidated repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2), but these are untested.

+"save_frames" is no longer used as this version works in RAM and doesn't save frames to disk.

 Sample output can be found on [YouTube](https://www.youtube.com/watch?v=SDf7a28cSVs).

 ## Installation